peteb/minicomps/README.md

 - Async queries can only lock the executor.

 ## Performance
-As measured using Docker on my MacBook Pro from 2013.
+As measured on my MacBook Pro from 2013 through Docker.
 Might not be up-to-date, but shows ballpark figures.

 | Operation                                                 | Rate       | Allocs/query |
 |-----------------------------------------------------------|-----------:|--------------|